 E-mail notices were sent to the BHS MHSA e-mail list which has been continuously maintained since MHSA planning began in 2006.
 Contracted providers were asked to post notifications in their public program areas, indicating that the draft annual update to the 2020-23 MHSA Plan was available for review.

 Public Hearing

-A public hearing convened on May 18, 2022 at the Behavioral Health Board Meeting
+A public hearing convened on May 18, 2022, in conjunction with a regularly scheduled Behavioral Health Board Meeting